A general framework for circular local likelihood regression: Simulation experiments

 \section{Simulation experiments}

-The aim of this section is to study the empirical performance of the circular local likelihood estimator presented in Section~\ref{sec:estimation}, as well as the behavior of the concentration selection methods introduced in Section~\ref{sec:bw}.
-We consider responses from normal, Bernoulli, Poisson and gamma likelihoods.
-The considered models are described in Table~\ref{tab:models} and represented in Figure~\ref{fig:simus_representatives}.

-For each model, we simulate $B=500$ replications of the data, and estimate the target function $g(\cdot)$ with the local sine-polynomial estimator ($p=1$, $\nu=0$).
-Sample sizes are fixed to $n=100,250,500$ and the predictor variable, $\Theta$, is drawn from a circular uniform distribution in all models.
+In this section, we study the empirical performance of the estimator presented in Section~\ref{sec:estimation}, as well as the behavior of the concentration selection methods introduced in Section~\ref{sec:bw}.
+The code for all the methods can be found as Supplementary Material.
+We consider responses from normal, Bernoulli, Poisson and gamma models, described in Table~\ref{tab:models} and represented in Figure~\ref{fig:simus_representatives}.
+For each model, we simulate $B=500$ replications of the data, and estimate the target function $g$ with the local sine-polynomial estimator ($p=1$, $\nu=0$).
+Sample sizes are $n=70,100,250,500,1500$ and the covariate, $\Theta$, is drawn from a circular uniform distribution.
 The concentration parameter was selected by the refined rule in Section~\ref{sec:bw} (see equation (\ref{eq:refined_rule})), where the pilot estimator was constructed with a local sine-polynomial of degree 3 and the pilot concentration parameter was selected by the CRSC criterion (in the normal case) and the ECRSC criterion (in the other cases).
 For comparison purposes, we also compute the estimators obtained by selecting the smoothing parameter directly with the CRSC/ECRSC criterion and with a cross-validation method.
+The quality of the estimators was obtained by approximating the Integrated Squared Error (ISE) as